cnzhe/techin509b-tictactoe-week7/README.md

 # techin509b-tictactoe
-Code for the Tic Tac Toe assignments
+Code for my Tic Tac Toe assignments.
+Use cli.py to interact with the game.
+Enjoy!